 - Customers with domestic generation, perhaps with storage, who seldom have to interact with the network.

 Meanwhile, some customer groups who are apparently active and switching may not be engaging in the energy market.
-That may include customers who buy several services – energy, communications, data etc – from one supplier.
+In future that may include customers who buy several services – energy, communications, data etc – from one supplier.
 If they switch for a better entertainment package, how does that drive improvements in the energy industry?

 We need engaged customers driving innovation and playing their part in th edeveloping energy market.
 But two fundamental questions remain.